The Majestic Monthly

 If you see one, there are probably a few dozen more hiding in the shadows . . .

-It is nearly impossible to build a rat-proof enclosure.
-They will literally burrow under and around enclosures, barns and cement slabs and chew their way through buildings to get at stored grain.
-They will literally tear down the barn around your waterfowl.
+Rats eat eggs, can kill small ducklings, harass larger ducks and spread diseases.
+Despite all this, it is nearly impossible to build a rat-proof enclosure.
+They will literally burrow under and around enclosures and barns and chew their way through and into buildings to get at stored grain.
+They will literally tear down the barn around your ducks in order to get inside (which can create passages for other predators).
+Every effort should be made to exterminate them the instant they are found on the premises.

 Recommended Reading*